NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ### Switching between Advanced Search and Facet Filters

-When accessing Advanced Search from Data View, a query created using facet filters in Data View will be automatically translated to an Advanced Search GQL Query.
+When accessing Advanced Search from Repository View, a query created using facet filters in Repository View will be automatically translated to an Advanced Search GQL Query.

 A query created in Advanced Search is not translated back to facet filters.
 Clicking on "Back to Facet Search" will return the user to Data View and reset the filters.

 ## Using the Advanced Search

-When opening the advanced search page (via the Data view), the search field will be automatically populated with facets filters already applied (if any).
+When opening the advanced search page (via the Repository view), the search field will be automatically populated with facets filters already applied (if any).

 This default query can be removed by pressing "Reset".